-"Little is known about disease trends, underlying attitudes, or health behaviors among Deaf or hard-of-hearing people," says Thomas A. Pearson, M.D., Ph.D., MPH, FAAPHS and NCDHR Principal Investigator/Program Director.
+"Little is known about disease trends, underlying attitudes, or health behaviors among Deaf or hard-of-hearing people," says Thomas A. Pearson, M.D., Ph.D., MPH, FAAPHS and Founding Director of NCDHR.
 "This population is woefully understudied and undeserved."

 Core Research Project (2009-2014)